virjilakrum/zk-lokomotive/README.md

   https://microsoft.github.io/MixedReality-WebRTC/versions/release/1.0/manual/helloworld-unity-signaler.html

-8. **Client Interface:** The user interface for ZK File Transfer is designed to be intuitive, allowing users to easily send and receive files securely.
+* Client Interface: The user interface for ZK File Transfer is designed to be intuitive, allowing users to easily send and receive files securely.
 The cryptographic operations are handled in the background, providing a seamless experience for the user.

-9. **Wallet Connection** The "Wallet Connection" button facilitates a secure linkage between users and their digital wallets, designed specifically for compatibility with the Solana blockchain using @solana/web3js library.
+* Wallet Connection: The "Wallet Connection" button facilitates a secure linkage between users and their digital wallets, designed specifically for compatibility with the Solana blockchain using @solana/web3js library.
 Leveraging the advanced capabilities of the Phantom Wallet, this integration enables efficient management of digital assets and seamless file transactions with a person.

 https://solana-labs.github.io/solana-web3.js/